 Apply for a TRP if you need to travel now

-A Temporary Resident Permit ($200 CAD) can be applied for at a Canadian visa office or at the port of entry.
-Present your pardon as a key piece of supporting documentation.
-A pardoned offence strengthens a TRP application — you can argue you have been formally forgiven in your home country.
+A Temporary Resident Permit (TRP) can be requested at a Canadian visa office or at the port of entry and lets an otherwise inadmissible person enter for a specific reason and period.
+The government processing fee is $246.25 as of December 1, 2025 (confirm the current fee on IRCC).
+Present your pardon as a key piece of supporting documentation: a pardoned offence can strengthen a TRP request, since you can show you have been formally forgiven in your home country.
+The officer weighs your need to enter against any risk, and approval is never guaranteed.

 Never misrepresent your record